 CIRM grantees must perform project activities as described in the approved application.
-A grantee must request approval for any post award changes by submitting to CIRM such requests in writing together with appropriate justification for the proposed change.
+A grantee must request approval for post award changes described below by submitting to CIRM such requests in writing together with appropriate justification for the proposed change.
 Such approval must be obtained in writing before expending CIRM funds for the proposed activity.
-The following are examples of post-award changes that require approval (see chapter VI, section D, Prior Approval Requirements for Training Grants for examples that apply specifically to training grants):
+The following are post-award changes that require approval (see chapter VI, section D, Prior Approval Requirements for Training Grants for additional prior approvals that apply specifically to training grants):